flutter/website/src/development/ui/advanced/shaders.md

 ---

 {{site.alert.note}}
-  The HTML backend doesn't support the `FragmentProgram` API.
-  The `CanvasKit` backend will support this API in a future release.
+  The `CanvasKit` backend supports this feature on the `beta` branch and should support this API in the next stable release.
+  We do not currently plan to support this feature in the HTML backend.
 {{site.alert.end}}

-A shader is a program executed by the GPU and usually authored in a small, Dart-like language, such as GLSL.
-User-authored shaders can be added to Flutter projects using the [`FragmentProgram`][] API.
-You can use custom shaders to provide rich graphical effects beyond those provided by the Flutter SDK.
+Custom shaders can be used to provide rich graphical effects beyond those provided by the Flutter SDK.
+A shader is a program authored in a small, Dart-like language, known as GLSL, and executed on the user's GPU.

+User-authored shaders are added to a Flutter project by listing them in the `pubspec.yaml` file, and obtained using the [`FragmentProgram`][] API.

 [`FragmentProgram`]: {{site.api}}/flutter/dart-ui/FragmentProgram-class.html

 ## Adding shaders to an application

-Shaders must be declared in the `shaders` section of your project's `pubspec.yaml` file.
+Shaders, in the form of GLSL files with the `.frag` extension, must be declared in the `shaders` section of your project's `pubspec.yaml` file.
-The Flutter command-line tool compiles the shader to its appropriate backend format, as well as generates the necessary runtime metadata.
+The Flutter command-line tool compiles the shader to its appropriate backend format, and generates its necessary runtime metadata.
-When running in debug mode, changes to a shader program triggers recompilation and updates the shader during hot reload or hot restart.
+The compiled shader is then included in the application just like an asset.

 ```yaml
 flutter: